-- Go through P7.
-WRMF (Implicit ALS) notebook to: - check implementation of WRMF model using Implicit library -Implicit library is really fast, - compare the results using different loss functions, - check the impact of some hyperparameters on evaluation measures.
+- Go through P6.
+WRMF (Implicit ALS) notebook to: - check the implementation of the WRMF model using Implicit library - Implicit library is really fast, - check the impact of some hyperparameters on evaluation measures. - project task 7: check how number of iterations of WRMF model influence the evaluation metrics